 Will Rumi be properly cared for?

-The puppy lives with Mr Sedaghat and is to be introduced to the school environment and the children gradually.
+The puppy lives with Mr Sedaghat and is being introduced to the school environment and the children gradually.
 Mr Sedaghat takes Rumi to a local vet’s practise where Rumi had his initial puppy health check and is up to date with his vaccinations and worming treatment in line with European Veterinary Guidelines.
 Mr Sedaghat keeps a record of all of Rumi’s health checks.

 My child is scared of dogs

 Some children may have had upsetting experiences and thus have a fear of dogs (or another animal).
 Rumi will only be in contact with children whose parents have given their permission.
-However, Rumi’s training will help him to be calm and gentle around children; he is already showing signs of a very loving and gentle nature.
+However, Rumi’s training will help him to be calm and gentle around children; he already shows signs of a very loving and gentle nature.
 Experience and research have shown that, with proper guidance and handling, children can learn to overcome their fear of animals and grow in respect and appreciation for them.

 We hope you will join us in welcoming Rumi to the Marjory Kinnon School family and embrace all that he has to offer the school.
 A letter will be sent home to seek Parent’s permission regarding their child’s contact with Rumi before contact occurs in a reading or therapy setting.
 There may be times before that when the dog is introduced to classes or in assemblies without physical contact.
 If Parents/Carers have any concerns regarding this, then please email firstname.lastname@example.org with the heading ‘School Dog’.